Cookbook Collecting and Reviews

 Hot Fruit Casserole Recipe

 This is hands down the one recipe on my blog I would encourage you to make.
 It is for a Hot Fruit Casserole.
 This is probably the single most favorite dish in my family.
-My mother-in-law found this in a City of Hope Jewish cookbook and serves it at all her gatherings.
+My mother serves it at all her gatherings.
+I made it for a potluck at the office and every single person attending tried it and loved it–five of them asked for the recipe.
 I look forward to it on every holiday as I know it will be on the table short after arrival.
-It is such a simple recipe, but the oohs and aahs and "how delicious" comments occur with each new visitor to my mother-in-law's home.
+It is such a simple recipe, but the oohs and aahs and "how delicious" comments occur with each new visitor to my mother's home.
 Anyway, here it is....enjoy.

 If you make this, let me know how you like it.
 What is your absolute family favorite?